krmbzds/stars/README.md

 ## Ruby

+- [captn3m0/jekyll-sqlite](https://github.com/captn3m0/jekyll-sqlite) - A Jekyll plugin to use SQLite databases as a data source.
 - [pocke/activerecord-originator](https://github.com/pocke/activerecord-originator) - A RubyGem adding SQL comments to indicate the origin of the SQL
 - [truemail-rb/truemail](https://github.com/truemail-rb/truemail) - 🚀 Configurable framework agnostic plain Ruby 📨 email validator/verifier.
 Verify email via Regex, DNS, SMTP and even more.
 Be sure that email address valid and exists.
 - [yabeda-rb/yabeda-prometheus](https://github.com/yabeda-rb/yabeda-prometheus) - Adapter to expose metrics collected by Yabeda plugins to Prometheus